 Given the NP-Hard nature of the multi-layer VNE problem and its intractability for large network instances, we propose FAST-MULE, a heuristic to solve the Multi-Layer VNE problem.
-We begin by explaining the challenges behind the design of FAST-MULE in Section V-A, followed by a Du' description of its procedural details and an illustrative example in Section V-B and Section V-C, respectively.
-Finally, we prove in Section V-D that FAST-MULE yields the optimal solution for star VN topologies with uniform bandwidth requirement.
+We begin by explaining the challenges behind the design of FAST-MULE in Section V-A, followed by a description of its procedural details and an illustrative example in Section V-B and Section V-D, respectively.
+We analyze the running time of FAST-MULE in Section V-C. Then, we prove in Section V-E that FAST-MULE yields the optimal solution for star VN topologies with uniform bandwidth requirement.
+Finally, we provide a guideline on how to parallelize FAST-MULE for leveraging multiple CPU cores (Section V-F).